xianjie-alone/my-notes/toefl_notes/independent_writing/note_1.md

   - Furthermore, the fact that education promotes the fundamentals of economic growth in the long-term indicates that the government should allocate resources to education.

-    Take the case of Union, which once diverted a huge amount of fund to education in science and engineering.
-As a result, educated people, such as Alex, revolutionized the framework of Union’s industry and economy.
-These talents formed a synergy and transformed a poor country into one of the leading economies in the world.
+    Take the case of Union, which once diverted a huge amount of fund to education in science and engineering. <span style="font-size:1rem; background:red;">As a result, educated people, such as Alex, revolutionized the framework of Union’s industry and economy.</span> These talents formed a synergy and transformed a poor country into one of the leading economies in the world.

     Had it not been for Union’s heavy emphasis on education, Union would never become a leading economy in the world.